 QVscribe checks for open-ended clauses and highlights instances in the quality analysis as shown in Figure 8.
 Users can add to QVscribe’s default list of open-ended clause keywords via the QVscribe configuration window.

 In Rule R11, the GFWR warns authors to avoid writing requirements with “more verbs than necessary to describe a basic action, such as ‘The system shall be designed to be able to …’ or ‘The system shall be designed to be capable of …’ rather than simply ‘The system shall …’.”

 Requirements containing such superfluous verbs can cause problems in verification.
 It can be argued that a system meets a requirement ‘to be capable of’ or ‘to be able to’ deliver some result – even if it fails frequently – so long as it delivers that result some of the time.

-QVscribe’s Vague Words Test (see Rule R7) looks for passive infinitive phrases like ‘be able to’, ‘be capable of’ and ‘be designed to’ and highlights them to the user for further scrutiny.
-Users can add additional infinitive phrases to the vague words list, as necessary, using QVscribe’s configuration window.
+QVscribe’s Superfluous Infinitives Test (see Figure 9, below) looks for passive infinitive phrases like ‘be able to’, ‘be capable of’ and ‘be designed to’ and highlights them to the user for further scrutiny.

 Rule R16: Use a defined convention to express logical expressions.

 INCOSE recommends organizations define a convention for logical expressions such as [X AND Y], [X OR Y], [X XOR Y] and NOT[X OR Y], so that the logical operators (AND, OR, NOT, etc.) of these expressions are not confused with the use of these words as combinators or continuances which, in general, are to be avoided in requirement statements.
 (See Rule R20: Avoid combinators.)